We LOVED this Chicken Enchilada Pasta Recipe! The sauce is so flavorful and it makes some fabulous leftovers too.

 - Drain pasta and return to pot.
 Pour sauce over pasta and mix well.
 Serve and garnish with your favorite toppings (these are our favorite pasta bowls).
 We love avocado, chopped olives, chopped cilantro, tomato, diced green onions, or a dollop of sour cream.

-what could i replace the sour cream with?
+What could I replace the sour cream in the pasta with?

 You can’t really taste the sour cream in this recipe, but if you want to replace it, we would recommend using plain Greek yogurt.
 It is full of protein and fat free.